 Quaker Businesses in Ulster

 In Ulster the land settlement programme at the time of the plantation brought many from Britain as tenants of small farms, as tradesmen and shopkeepers.
-It was mainly from this group that Friends in Ulster drew its members.
-As the Linen industry grew Friends became involved and are credited for developing the chemical bleaching of linen using vitriol manufactured at Lisburn and Moyallon.
+It was mainly from this group that the Society of Friends in Ulster drew its members.
+As the linen industry grew, Friends became involved and are credited for developing the chemical bleaching of linen using vitriol manufactured at Lisburn and Moyallon.
 The modified power loom, allowing more complex patterns to be woven into damask linen was designed and constructd by Henry Barcroft of Bessbrook.

 Quaker Businesses in Ireland – 18th and 19th Centuries